 NuGo is the only company to make REAL Dark Chocolate coated protein bars for many lifestyles.
 REAL Dark Chocolate is what you’ll find coating NuGo Dark, NuGO Organic, NuGO FREE, and NuGO Slim protein bars.
 Unlike other protein bar manufacturers, NuGo never uses waxy vegetable fats (palm oil) in place of REAL, antioxidant-rich dark chocolate.

 The FDA has not set a standard of identity for dark chocolate, allowing the consumer to be misled that they are eating dark chocolate while consuming fake chocolate flavored palm oil (saturated fat).
-Without a standard of identity, companies can call a product dark chocolate on the front of a package without using real dark chocolate ingredients!
+Without a standard of identity, companies are more apt to mislabel a product dark chocolate on the front of a package without using real dark chocolate ingredients!

 Taste and Health Benefits of Real Chocolate